 An important part of our mission is providing financial education to people with disabilities.
-Our education efforts help people make more informed decisions about managing their personal finances, which allows them to take control of their financial future.
+Our education efforts help people make more informed decisions about managing their personal finances and take control of their financial future.

 Cents and Sensibility: